 Taking your child to the dentist's office for a check-up by their first birthday or six months after their first tooth comes in, is an important step in ensuring healthy teeth and gums.
 In addition, knowing how to choose the right dentist, what to expect, and how to prepare will ease any anxiety and discomfort you or your child may experience during their first visit.

 Take your child's favorite toy, stuffed animal, or a security blanket with you to help him or her feel more comfortable around strangers and adapt to an unfamiliar environment.
-You should also bring extra diapers and a small snack in case the dental visit takes longer than you had expected.

 If you have any toothbrushes or other oral health instruments that you're using with your child, make sure to bring them so that the dentist can advise you on whether they are appropriate and provide further technique directions.

 Your child's first dentist's visit will likely involve a review of their oral health history, an assessment of their current oral health, instructions for proper cleaning techniques, and scheduling follow-up visits or necessary treatments.

 Be prepared for the dentist to interview you about the development of your child's teeth.
 He'll want to know exactly when the teeth came in, how many teeth you've noticed, and what your child's teething habits are.
 You'll also get the chance to ask questions about your child's dental health.
 The list you wrote the night before will help make sure that you address everything.